reifsnyderb/Apple-II-R0/README.md

 ![Render of reproduction board](AppleII-populated.png)

 ## Goal
-THe primary goal is to have an accurate KiCAD schematic of the Apple II Revision 0 System Board.
+The primary goal is to have an accurate KiCAD schematic of the Apple II Revision 0 System Board.
 This is supplemented with a complete reproduction PCB that can be fabricated.